Nursing Program Director

 The list of essential functions is not exhaustive and may be supplemented.

-- Masters degree with a major in Nursing from a program recognized by the U.S. Secretary of Education (USDE) or the Council for Higher Education Accreditation (CHEA).
+- Masters degree in Nursing from an accredited Nursing program recognized by the U.S. Secretary of Education (USDE) or the Council for Higher Education Accreditation (CHEA).

-- Three (3) years clinical experience as a registered nurse providing direct patient care.
+- Three (3) years of clinical experience as a registered nurse providing direct patient care.

 - One (1) years full-time teaching experience or administering a nursing education program leading to licensure.

 - Professional nurse licensure that is active and in good standing.

 - Current Arizon RN licenses (or multi-state privilege to practice in AZ) and any other certification or crednetial as required by local, state or federal laws to work in the field.